 The funded status measurements included in this report are based on the assumptions and methods used to determine the Plan's obligations and asset values as of the valuation and/or measurement date.
 Funded status measurements for financial accounting purposes may not be appropriate for assessing the sufficiency of Plan assets to cover the estimated cost of settling the Plan's benefit obligations.
-Likewise, funded status measurements for financial accounting purposes may not be appropriate for or the amount of future actuarially determined contributions.
+Likewise, funded status measurements for financial accounting purposes may not be appropriate for assessing the need for or the amount of future actuarially determined contributions.
 Funded status measurements would also be different if the market value of assets was used in these calculations instead of an actuarial value of assets.

-Buck, A Gallagher Company, does not provide legal, investment, or accounting advice.
+Gallagher Benefit Services, Inc. (hereinafter "Gallagher"), does not provide legal, investment, or accounting advice.
 Thus, the information in this report is not intended to supersede or supplant the advice and interpretations of the System, OSC, or their legal, investing, or accounting partners.